Subtitle Segmentation: How Line Breaks Affect Readability

-Segmentation describes where subtitle text is broken.
-It is a different concern from line length: line length controls how many characters fit on a line, but segmentation controls where the break happens within those characters.
+Subtitle segmentation is where subtitle text is broken across lines and cards.
+In professional subtitling, breaks should fall at phrase boundaries, the natural pause points in speech, not mid-phrase.
+It is a different concern from line length: line length controls how many characters fit on a line, segmentation controls where the break happens within them.

 A subtitle can be well within the character limit and still be badly segmented.
 The break point is as important as the length.